Tokulucas2000/AluraVue3-Curso1/README.md

 # Basic commands

+## Important notes
+There are many comments in the code that helps understanding what was explaned on the course Bellow we have commands to start the project and after the order in which the project was build

 ## Start a project
 1. npm create vue@(version for example 3.7.3)
 2. If it's the first time using the command above, the terminal will request to install, so accept